 MY FIRST ENCOUNTER WITH THUNDER TEA RICE

-I never knew until thunder tea rice until many years ago, a Malaysian friend introduced me to this dish.
+I never knew of thunder tea rice until many years ago, a Malaysian friend introduced me to this dish.
 I thought it was weird at first, but I couldn’t say I didn’t like it either.
 The color of the tea soup was not particularly an attractive sight either.
 The family prepared it from scratch and there were like at least 6-7 vegetable side dishes to go with the rice.
 The more I ate it the more I grew to like it, especially when I drenched the rice and everything else in that tea soup.
 Then I found it at Food Republic in Singapore and it made it into my weekly thing for dinner 🙂

 WHAT IS THUNDER TEA RICE OR LEI CHA RICE?